Recursively-Constrained Partially Observable Markov Decision Processes: Introduction

-Several solution approaches exist for C-POMDPs with expectation constraints \cite{Nijs2021cmdps-survey}.
-These include offline \cite{Isom2008PiecewiseLDP, kim2011cpbvi, Poupart2015calp, walraven2018cgcp} and online methods \cite{Lee2018ccpomcp, Jamgochian_Corso_Kochenderfer_2023}.
-These works suffer from the pathological behavior discussed above.
-Our paper shows that this behavior is rooted in the violation of BPO by C-POMDPs and proposes a new problem formulation that obeys BPO.
+\paragraph{Related Work} Several solution approaches exist for C-POMDPs with expectation constraints \cite{Nijs2021cmdps-survey}.
+These include offline \cite{Isom2008PiecewiseLDP, kim2011cpbvi, Poupart2015calp, walraven2018cgcp, kalagarla22aNoRegret, Wray2022pga} and online methods \cite{Lee2018ccpomcp, Jamgochian_Corso_Kochenderfer_2023}.
+These works suffer from the unintuitive behavior discussed above.
+This paper shows that this behavior is rooted in the violation of optimal substructure by C-POMDPs and proposes a new problem formulation that obeys BPO.

-BPO violation is also present in fully-observable Constrained MDPs (C-MDPs) \cite{HAVIV199625, CHONG2012108}.
-To overcome it, \citet{HAVIV199625} proposes an MDP formulation with sample path constraints that satisfies BPO.
-In C-POMDPs, however, this BPO-violation problem remains unexplored.
-Additionally, adoption of the MDP solution of sample path constraints would be overly conservative for POMDPs, since they are inherently characterized by state uncertainty.
-This paper fills that gap by studying the BPO problem in C-POMDPs and addressing it by imposing recursive cost constraints.
+BPO violation has also been discussed in fully-observable Constrained MDPs (C-MDPs) with state-action frequency and long-run average cost constraints \cite{HAVIV199625, CHONG2012108}.
+To overcome it, \citet{HAVIV199625} proposes an MDP formulation with sample path constraints.
+In C-POMDPs with expected cumulative costs, this BPO-violation problem remains unexplored.
+Additionally, adoption of the MDP solution of worst-case sample path constraints would be overly conservative for POMDPs, which are inherently characterized by state uncertainty.
+This paper fills that gap by studying the BPO of C-POMDPs and addressing it by imposing recursive expected cost constraints.

 From the algorithmic perspective, the closest work to ours is the C-POMDP point-based value iteration (CPBVI) algorithm~\cite{kim2011cpbvi}.
-Similar to our paper, \citet{PIUNOVSKIY2000} use the notion of admissible costs.
-Samples of admissible costs are used with belief points as a heuristic to improve computational tractability of point-based value iteration for C-POMDPs.
+Samples of admissible costs, defined by \citet{PIUNOVSKIY2000} for C-MDPs, are used with belief points as a heuristic to improve computational tractability of point-based value iteration for C-POMDPs.
 However, since CPBVI is designed for C-POMDPs, the synthesized policies by CPBVI may still exhibit pathological behavior.
-Our notion of history-dependent admissible cost bounds is used as problem constraints, eliminating the pathological behavior.

-Our work is also related to the concept of recursive feasibility in constrained optimal and model predictive control \cite{mayne2014model,lofberg2012oops}.
-Recursive constraints are also studied in the context of reinforcement learning to reduce learning instability~\cite{lee2022recursive}.
-The recursive constraints in our new RC-POMDP formulation can be viewed as a mechanism to enforce closed-loop recursive feasibility, which is not guaranteed under the typical C-POMDP formulation.
+In this paper, we formalize the use of history-dependent expected cost constraints and provide a thorough analysis of it.
+We show that this problem formulation eliminates the pathological behavior of C-POMDPs.